844-SOS-PETS (767-7387)

 One of the main reasons people contact me for help with their pets is due to itchy skin, they often refer to it as allergies.
 Almost every case I get involves a kibble-fed dog or some form of processed commercial food.
 When I see this, I know the dog most likely can heal itself just by switching the diet to a raw meat-based diet. if you want to see this, go to my IG account (@longlivingpets).
 Here I have posted more than 400 cases where dogs healed themselves from a wide range of health issues just by switching to a raw food diet.
 The majority of these cases are dogs with allergy symptoms.

-My theory is that these dogs, due to the poor nutritional diet the have been on are deficient in zinc plus other minerals.
-But zinc which is rich in meats and organ meats, will speed up the healing process.
+My theory is that these dogs, due to the poor nutritional diet the have been on are deficient in zinc plus other minerals like magnesium and iodine.
+Feeding a raw food diet which is rich in zinc, will speed up the healing process and help the body heal itself.
 Some of these dogs fully recovered in a few weeks.

 Disclaimer: